 The line to enter stretched into the parking lot, filled with attendees often wearing colorful Hmong attire draped with silver coins and vibrant beads, eager to join the three days of festivities.

-Over 10,000 Hmong people attended the Sacramento Cal Expo for the annual Hmong New Year celebration each day.
+Over 10,000 Hmong people attended the annual Sacramento Hmong New Year celebration at Cal Expo each day.
 The festival aims to celebrate cultural traditions, promote awareness and provide youth with scholarships for higher education.
 This year, the festival featured cornhole, a ball-tossing courtship game, a beauty pageant and dance and singing competitions.

 One traditional courtship ritual is the ball-tossing game.
 A young woman tosses a ball to a man she is interested in, sparking a conversation or passing the ball to signal interest in someone else.
 This allows them to get to know each other and explore potential relationships.